heyitsgeo/heyitsgeo/README.md

   📅 Aug 2021 - Present
   📍 Slash Pine Tech
   <b>Description: </b>
-  Supporting clients in building stable, lasting product solutions for their organiaztions.
+  * Supporting clients in building stable, lasting product solutions for their organiaztions.

-  Providing an environment for employees to do thier best work and grow personally and professionally with a healthy work life balance.
+  * Provide an environment for employees to do thier best work and grow personally and professionally with a healthy work life balance.

   - Develop Analyst & Designer
   📅 Jul 2016 - Aug 2021